viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 The [ML model service](/ml/) allows you to deploy a machine learning model to your robot.
 This tutorial uses a pre-trained Machine Learning model from the Viam Registry called [`effdet0`](https://app.viam.com/ml-model/bill/effdet0).
-The model can detect a variety of things which you can see in <file>[labels.txt](https://github.com/viam-labs/devrel-demos/raw/main/Light%20up%20bot/labels.txt)</file> file.
+This model can detect a variety of objects, which you can find in the provided <file>[labels.txt](https://github.com/viam-labs/devrel-demos/raw/main/Light%20up%20bot/labels.txt)</file> file.

 Click the **Config** tab and then the **Services** subtab.
 From there, scroll to the bottom and create a new service of **type** `ML Models`, **model** `tflite_cpu` named 'stuff_detector'.